 P.S: I will be updating this list frequently, so if you want to be notified and keep up with the updates, you can sign up for my mailing list.
 This also gives you access to a spreadsheet, which I will update frequently as well and monthly emails of books released each month.

-Cover Images and book synopsis used in this post were gotten from Goodreads, Amazon and the publishers’ sites.
-Affiliate links are included in the post, all commissions earned go to supporting this blog.
-Thank you.
+Book synopsis used in this post were gotten from Amazon and the publishers’ sites.